Lehnurr/spe-ed-solver/README.md

 - For java download a released [`core-<Version>-jar-with-dependencies.jar`](https://github.com/Lehnurr/spe-ed-solver/releases)

 Further information about the cli and configuration are available in the [user manual](elaboration/ausarbeitung_informaticup2021_lehnurr.pdf) and the [.docker/README file](/.docker).

+## Further information

+To avoid information overload, only project-related information is included in this readme file.Ffurther, technical information can be found in the README's of the subdirectories.

 ## Contact
 Feel free to contact us: [team@lehnurr.de](mailto:team@lehnurr.de)